Dionisio1013/Yelp-KPI-Metric/README.md

 - Most common adjectives from positive ratings
 - Most common adjectives from negative ratings
 - Word web to see which adjective links to what noun

+Customer Reviews
+- Slider that filters customer review ratings from 1-5
+- Displays the customer's review ratings where you can double click to expand.

 ## Getting Started